bigSMALLG1/FirstPersonCameraTutorial/README.md

 # FirstPersonMovementTutorial
-A tutorial on how to program first person movement in Unity 3D using C#
+A tutorial on how to program first person movement in Unity 3D using C#.
+This tutorial also covers a jumping mechanic.